 - Credits on your bills to lower or eliminate costs

-- Inspections and improvements to your residence to make it more energy and cost-effective
+- Inspections and improvements to your residence to make it more energy-efficient and save on utility costs

 - Counseling for property budget management

-If you live in California, Illinois, Ohio, D.C. or Michigan, check out the list below to see what energy assistance programs are available in your state.
-For more information on assistance in other states, click here for details on eligibility requirements and your application.
+If you live in California, Illinois, Ohio, Washington, D.C. or Michigan, check out the list below to see what energy assistance programs are available in your state.
+For more information on assistance in other states, check Benefits.gov for details on eligibility requirements and your application.

 Types of California LIHEAP: